-Sneak peek: Is baby babbling just useless gibberish or does it aid in development?
+Sneak peek: Your babbling baby sure is cute but are those sounds they make just useless gibberish or does it aid in development?
 Research points to the role of parents in how infants develop language.

 I still remember the first time my oldest son started babbling as a baby.
 He had been cooing for months, but then one day he made a real noise that sounded more like a word–something like, “ba” or “ma.”
 I, like most parents, thought he must be a genius 🙂 You probably remember this milestone of child development and parenting with your child too.